microsoft/terminal/doc/specs/#4191 - Formatted Copy/spec.md

 ### Settings option 2 - key binding argument

 a.
 Just like the the `trimWhitespace` argument you can add to the `copy` key binding, we could add one for text formatting.
+This would not change the right click behavior.

 `{"command": {"action": "copy", "keepFormatting": true}, "keys": "ctrl+a"}`

 b.
 We could also split out the html and rtf formats.
+The right click behavior would still stay as default.

-`{"command": {"action": "copy", "formats": "rtf,html,plain"}, "keys": "ctrl+a"}`
+`{"command": {"action": "copy", "formats": ["html","rtf","plain"]}, "keys": "ctrl+a"}`

 ## Capabilities